AndreasFaust/gatsby-plugin-transitions/README.md

 export default MyComponent;
 ```

+## Navigate programmatically

+To navigate programmatically you need to dispatch the "NAVIGATE"-Action from the `TransitionStore`.
+It takes the same props as `TransitionLink`.

-**Or route to another page, when the user scrolls to the bottom of the page:**
+**Example:** Navigate, when the user scrolls to the bottom of the page:
-Works the same way like `TransitionLink`!

 ```jsx
 import React, { useEffect, useState } from "react";